 Using them for any nonmedical reason is illegal in the United States.

 HGH injections are designed for adults or children who have a lack of growth hormone and should only be prescribed by a doctor.

 Children and adults with low levels of growth hormone should ensure they have plenty of sleep, a balanced diet, regular exercise, and that they follow medical advice.

 People seem interested in using HGH to have a more athletic body, to perform better in sports and to prevent aging.
 Is this a good idea?

 HGH is a potent drug that can cause significant side effects.
-Therefore, the best bet is to look at this from the perspective of benefit vs risk.
+A person therefore needs to weigh up the benefits and risks.
 Do the potential benefits outweigh the risks?

-For those without HGH deficiency, the answer is no. There is very little data that HGH helps people with normal levels.
+For those without HGH deficiency, the answer is no. Very few data support the idea that HGH helps people with normal levels.

-It may improve lean body mass in athletes and older adults, but it does not seem to improve strength or performance.
+It may improve lean body mass in athletes and older adults but does not seem to improve strength or performance.

-It also does not improve risk factors for chronic diseases like diabetes or heart disease.
-There is no reliable evidence it can prevent aging.MNT Medical Network Answers represent the opinions of our medical experts.
+It also does not improve risk factors for chronic diseases, such as diabetes or heart disease.
+No reliable evidence confirms that it can prevent aging.Karen Gill, MD Answers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.